mainio/decidim-module-helsinki_profile/docs/HELSINKI_PROFILE_OVERVIEW.md

 implement the Helsinki profile integration is by using Tunnistamo as the authenticating entity in case the service needs to preserve the user IDs (`uid`) for old users.
-To keep things as simple as possible, we focus on the direct Keycloak implementation as it is defined as the preferred way for new services.
+To keep things as simple as possible, we focus on the direct Keycloak implementation as it is the preferred way for new services.

 ## Helsinki profile from integrating service point of view